Keonapang/protein-binder-design/README.md

 - Python 3.11+

-### Input file pre-requisites
+## 1. Ensure you have prepared two input files

-The workflow takes in two arguments:
+This script takes in two arguments:

 **1. Raw `.PDB` file** of the target protein, most likely downloaded through a protein database.
-The script ignores all irrelevant in the PDB file except the rows with 'ATOM'.
-Note that the PDB file doesn't have to begin with amino acid residue 1.
+The script will ignore all irrelevant rows in the PDB file except the 'ATOM' rows. *Note: the file doesn't have to begin with amino acid residue 1*.

 ```bash
 HEADER    CYTOKINE                                09-JAN-07   2E7A